Rashes

 If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features.

-- If none of the above features are present, most children with fever and rash can be safely managed at home
+- Most children with fever and rash can be safely managed at home

-- If you think that this is a worsening of your child’s eczema, optimise your child’s eczema treatment or see their GP or practice nurse
+- If you think that this is a worsening of your child’s eczema, please look at the eczema page or contact your GP or practice nurse

 Self care